View from the Associate Dean for Clinical Services

 - Caseload: Our small animal caseload is now the third highest among veterinary teaching hospitals in the country.
 This metric is noteworthy in that Gainesville is not a large metro area, which is a characteristic of the other top-ranked areas.
 It speaks to the quality of our services and the fact that our clients come not just from Florida but from throughout the Southeastern United States.

 - Hospital Expansion Project: The growth we have seen as a result of being named a statewide critical care facility in 2015, coupled with our commitment to more effectively train our veterinary medical students, led to this year’s $6 million construction expansion project.
-Estimated for completion in January 2019, the two-story addition will add approximately 12,000 square feet to our existing 100,000 square-foot building and will make room for expanded emergency and critical care needs.
-The addition also will provide new housing for our primary care and dentistry service, along with faculty office space on the second floor.
+Completed in the spring of 2019, the two-story addition added approximately 12,000 square feet to our existing 100,000 square-foot building and made room for expanded emergency and critical care needs.
+The addition also provides new housing for our primary care and dentistry service, along with faculty office space on the second floor.

 - Quality and Patient Safety Efforts: Since 2015, we have developed an incident reporting system to execute a patient quality and safety program.
 Two of our hospital medical directors, Dr. Chris Sanchez and Dr. Gareth Buckley, were honored as “Rookies of the Year” by UF Health for their role in piloting these efforts, and last fall, we hired Linda Allen to serve as our Quality Officer to lead and expand this program.
 One of our veterinary technician managers, Suzanne Pereau, received a 2018 Quality Hero Award from the UF Health Sebastian Ferrero Office of Clinical Quality and Patient Safety for her efforts to advance quality and patient safety.
 I am proud of our team for stepping up so enthusiastically to assist in these efforts.